 After completing our review, we will send a confidential report for each unit to the CT modality-specific supervising physician at the practice site.
 The report includes evaluation results, defines areas that can be improved and provides recommendations for the facility.

 Facilities meeting the designation requirements will be identified as ACR Designated Lung Cancer Screening Centers by a symbol on the ACR Accredited Facility Search page.
-Facilities that do not meet the designation requirements must submit corrective action within 30 days of the final report in order to be reconsidered.

 The ACR Lung Cancer Screening Center designation will remain effective for the duration of the unit’s CT accreditation period, as long as the unit maintains ACR CT accreditation of the chest module.
 To avoid a lapse in the designation, renewal should be submitted at the time of CT accreditation renewal.
 Designation renewal requires submission of a new application, attestation, clinical data form and fee.